IldusV/rtos_u8g2/README.md

 Integration of u8g2 monochrome display library into the FreeRTOS project.

 #### **Prerequisites**
-Development of this project is done under Ubuntu 18.04.4 LT OS.
+Development of this project is done under Ubuntu 18.04.4 LTS.
+Flashing and debugging is via OpenOCD.
   * ##### _Compiler setup:_
   * ##### _OpenOCD setup:_